-Phase 1 (US\$155 million, of which US\$100 million IDA financing loan funds on a preferential basis and the Asian Infrastructure Investment Bank (hereinafter referred to as AIIB) provides -50.0 million US dollars of loan funds and 5.0 million US dollars on a grant basis) will cover the first batch of the Program's WSS infrastructure investments in unserved settlements in the least served regions and districts within those regions without ongoing or planned investments.
-Under this phase, the project will finance the construction of new water supply schemes and priority household and social institutions' sanitation infrastructure (containment).
-The WSS interventions will build on experience and lessons learned under the ongoing World-Bank financed SRWSSDP (P154778) and the Climate Resilient Water Services Project (CRWSP, P173734) by putting a stronger emphasis on incentivizing service improvements in parallel with infrastructure development, to ensure the sustainability of these investments.
-Thus, Phase 1 will include a PBG-structured capacity-building program for the central sector agencies and four DWMDs (on a pilot basis) to incentivize and enable them to independently expand and enhance the quality of services within their rayon (district) centers and surrounding rural settlements.
-The project will also finance improvements to existing fecal sludge management (FSM) services led by both private and municipal operators, as well as the assessment and design of more complex sanitation interventions, requiring centralized treatment solutions to be implemented in the subsequent phases.
-Further, Phase 1 envisages the establishment of a learning program to document lessons and inform the program implementation, including research and extensive data monitoring and analysis, development of field learning, and policy notes by both the implementing entities and the World Bank.
+Phase 1 will cover the first batch of the Program's WSS infrastructure investments in unserved and underserved settlements in the least served regions and districts within those regions without ongoing or planned investments.
+Phase 1 will finance the construction and upgrade of water supply systems, and priority household and social institutions' sanitation infrastructure (containment).
+The WSS interventions will build on experience and lessons learned under the ongoing World-Bank financed Sustainable Rural Water Supply and Sanitation Development Project (SRWSSDP, P154778) and Climate Resilient Water Services Project (CRWSP, P173734) by putting a stronger emphasis on incentivizing service improvements in parallel with infrastructure development to ensure the sustainability of these investments.
+Thus, Phase 1 will include a PBG-structured capacity-building program for eight service provider's (hereinafter - SP) to enable them to independently expand and enhance the quality of services within their district.
+The PBGs will complement ongoing capacity-building programs that target national-level institutions.
+The Project will also finance improvements to existing fecal sludge management (FSM) services led by both private and municipal operators and the design of sanitation interventions to be implemented in the subsequent phases.
+Phase 1 envisages the establishment of a learning program to document lessons and inform the program implementation.
+Further, the Project will finance program structuring support, including outreach and mobilization, to help attract financing for the subsequent phases.

-Phase 2 (US\$145 million, of which US\$50 million IDA financing) will scale up the support to the district SOEs with a focus on infrastructure upgrade and expansion of existing water supply systems in both rural and urban settlements and performance-based financing to improve service quality, and the operational and financial sustainability.
-Under this phase, FSM and household sanitation will be scaled up and complemented by priority sewerage investments, using the designs and knowledge developed in phase I, particularly on infrastructure models for multi-store buildings in rural and small towns.
-Further, private sector engagement for wastewater treatment and re-use will be pursued in partnership with the International Finance Corporation (IFC), targeting the settlements around Issyk-Kul Lake, a vital region for the country's tourism industry currently threatened by untreated wastewater discharges.
-By the end of this phase, it is expected that all the settlements in the country will have access to (at least) improved water services.
-The PBG will be expanded, considering the lessons learned from Phase 1, including adjustments to enhance the implementation efficiency of the grants and their impacts on institutional capacity and service delivery.
-The second Phase is planned to begin implementation in 2028, four years after Phase 1 starts, to allow sufficient time to incorporate lessons learned during Phase 1 and attract additional co-financiers.
+Phase 2 will scale up the PBG program to other SP, upgrade and expand existing water supply systems in rural and urban settlements.
+Under this phase, FSM and household sanitation will be scaled up and complemented by priority sewerage investments using the designs and knowledge developed in Phase 1.
+Private sector engagement for wastewater improvements will be pursued in partnership with the International Finance Corporation (IFC), targeting settlements around Issyk-Kul Lake, a vital region for the country's tourism industry currently threatened by untreated wastewater discharges.
+By the end of this phase, it is expected that all the settlements in the country will have access to (at least) basic water services.
+The PBGs will be expanded, learning from Phase 1, including adjustments to enhance its implementation efficiency.
+This phase is planned to begin four years after Phase 1 starts, to allow sufficient time to incorporate lessons from Phase 1 and attract additional financiers.
+However, the program is flexible to an earlier Phase 2 start, subject to the readiness of designs and availability of financing.

-Phase 3 (US\$100 million, of which US\$50 million IDA financing) will prioritize scaling up sanitation improvements across the country and developing a large-scale investment package to promote safely managed sanitation, targeting the full-service chain and potential waste-to-resource opportunities.
-Under this phase, the program will support additional last-mile water supply infrastructure with targeted upgrades and expansion.
-In addition, this Phase will include consolidating the service delivery model, with a greater focus on research and development, innovation, and further efficiency improvement.
-Further, under this Phase, priority will be given to knowledge exchange within regional and district-level SOEs to ensure widespread appropriation of the policies, plans, and tools developed under the Program.
-Phase 3 is expected to start implementation in 2030.
+Phase 3 will prioritize scaling up sanitation improvements across the country and developing a large-scale investment package to promote safely managed sanitation, targeting the full-service chain and potential waste-to-resource opportunities.
+Under this Phase, the program will support additional last-mile water supply infrastructure with targeted upgrades and expansion.
+In addition, this Phase will include consolidating the service delivery model, with a greater focus on investment management capacity for the SP, innovation, further efficiency improvement, and private sector engagement in water supply.
+Further, under this Phase, priority will be given to knowledge exchange within regional and SP to ensure widespread appropriation of the policies, plans, and tools developed under the WASUAP.
+Phase 3 is expected to start implementation in 2031

 The proposed Project for Phase 1 of the MPA consists of the following four components.
-The expected total number of beneficiaries is estimated at around 350 000 people living in 111 villages of Chui, Issyk-Kul, and Osh oblasts.
+The expected total number of beneficiaries is estimated at around 425 000 people living in 126 villages of Chui, Issyk-Kul, and Osh oblasts.
 In addition, the Project will indirectly benefit existing customers from utility management activities.
 Below is a brief description of the activities that will be funded under each component.